meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zone-tutorial.md

 ### LZStackSet

 In the administration account create a StackSet with the template you later want to apply to the newly provisioned accounts.
 We need a created StackSet in order to have the ID.
-This might only work if you apply the template to a placeholder account which you can remove again afterwards.
+This might only work if you apply the template to a placeholder account which you can remove again afterwards as the AWS web interface does not allow to create a StackSet without an initial account to roll this out.
+After the creation the StackSetInstance can be removed again.

 ### LZStackSetUser